Azzi Glasser: Agent Provocateur

-In 1999 Glasser co-founded Agent Provocateur Parfums with Joseph Corre and Serena Rees, launching her first retail perfume ‘Agent Provocateur’.
+In 1999 Glasser co-founded Agent Provocateur Parfums with Joseph Corré and Serena Rees, launching her first retail perfume ‘Agent Provocateur’.
 It won the Fifi 2001 award for best new female fragrance in limited distribution, together with a special award for creative imagery.
 Launched in 60 countries, Glasser and the team went on to create a bath and body collection which together with new additions to the fragrance led to the launch of the ‘House of Parfums’.

 Family Three

 In 2001 Glasser founded Family Three, which creates fragrances for fashion designers, beauty brands, actors, musicians and artists, such as Helena Bonham Carter, Jude Law, Kylie Minogue, Tom Hardy, Noomi Rapace, Orlando Bloom and Johnny Depp.
 She also works with Andre Balazs on scents for his hotels, such as the Chiltern Firehouse.
 Azzi also created the scent for The Brompton Club London (now Ramusake).

 INA Crystals

 In 2007 Glasser collaborated with make-up artist Mary Vango creating a skincare range.
-Customers include Helena Bonham Carter, Sharleen Spiteri, Victoria Beckham, Kate Moss, Kylie Minogue, Sadie Frost, Alison Mosshart.
+Customers include Helena Bonham Carter, Sharleen Spiteri, Victoria Beckham, Kate Moss, Kylie Minogue, Sadie Frost, and Alison Mosshart.